richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 On the "Commit" popout, "Browse" to the downloaded "dbQA_myTable.json" file, and then click "Commit".
 <br>Run the "Deploy_toQA" pipeline and complete the resulting pull request.
-<br>"dbDEV_myTable" and "dbQA_myTable" will exist in both environments.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/a273d019-35ed-4e2f-b39c-ad19cf828818" width="800" title="Snipped: December 8, 2023" />

+"dbDEV_myTable" and "dbQA_myTable" will exist in both environments.

 -----